Marcello Lippi: Coaching philosophy and management style

-In 2017, Paolo Bandini also noted in an article for FourFourTwo that Lippi switched from his initial 4–3–3 system to a 4–4–2 formation to better accommodate the arrival of French offensive playmaker Zinedine Zidane at Juventus during the 1996–97 season; he was ultimately given licence to operate in a free role between the lines.
-Lippi also went on to use the 4–3–1–2 and 3–4–1–2 formations to better suit Zidane's playing style.
+Lippi was also noted for his versatility as a manager.
+In 2017, Nicky Bandini also noted in an article for FourFourTwo that Lippi switched from his initial 4–3–3 system to a 4–4–2 formation to better accommodate the arrival of French offensive playmaker Zinedine Zidane at Juventus during the 1996–97 season; he was ultimately given licence to operate in a free role between the lines.
+Lippi also went on to use the 4–3–1–2 and 3–4–1–2 formations to better suit Zidane's playing style; he had also used the former formation during the 1994–95 season when Baggio was fit, as he was less suited to the 4–3–3.
+At Inter, Lippi used a fluid 3–3–1–3 formation, which would often become a 3–5–2.
+During his second spell at Juventus, he used a fluid 4–4–2 formation, with Pavel Nedvěd acting as a left winger on paper, who would frequently cut inside and move into the centre to shoot on goal, or operate in a creative role behind the forwards as an attacking midfielder, while he would also cover for the full-backs defensively.
+During the 2002–03 season, in order to accommodate the club's new right winger Camoranesi into the team's starting line-up, Lippi successfully shifted Zambrotta to a left-sided full-back role, due to his ability to overlap, run down the flank, provide width, cross into the box, or even cut inside and shoot on goal himself with his stronger foot.

 In 1999, several journalists of La Gazzetta dello Sport praised Lippi for his charismatic leadership during his time with Juventus.
 Several of the club's former midfielders under Lippi went on to become managers, and have cited Lippi as an influence; these include Didier Deschamps, Paulo Sousa, Antonio Conte, and Zinedine Zidane.
+Lippi's perceived career rival, Manchester United manager Sir Alex Ferguson, also admired Lippi's coaching style.